JeremyTCD/Blog/src/content/articles/my-plan.md

 !
 !
 Sometime back, I left the nest in search of a more conducive work environment.
 Due to high property prices, moving out before getting married is quite atypical in Singapore.
 !
 The questions came.
 My verbal responses did not satisfy them (as has been the case since I was a teen).
 I figured I'd write an article explaining in no uncertain terms, ! what I am doing and why.
-This way they'd have something to stew over without bothering me (I say this half in jest, I am grateful for their concern).
-To their credit, they've actually
+This way my family would have something to stew over without bothering me (I say this half in jest, I am grateful for their concern).
+To their credit, they've
-! come around to my point of view and I no longer dread their company.
+! come around to my point of view.
+I no longer dread their company.
 !
 !
 Anyway, that is the context for this article.
 I wrote it in haste for my family.
 This includes my dear parents, who believe dinosaurs are a myth created by Satan and think Trump is the
 ! messiah.
 As such, this article is quite utilitarian - it is no paragon of literary excellence.
 Technical details are sparse.
 Nonetheless, it has helped those around me to understand me
 ! better.
 I hope that you find it to be of use.

 ## The Rationale
-The rationale for my plan is based on a train of thought I had when I was in my teens.
+I base the rationale for my plan on a train of thought I had in my teens.
 This section journeys through that train of thought.

 ### Why do I Exist?
-Like any child, I pondered long and hard over the reasons (or lack thereof) for my existence.
-Only my conclusion matters in this article: I decided that I exist to contribute to the betterment of mankind.
+Like any child, I pondered over the reason for my existence.
+I decided that I exist to contribute to the advancement of mankind.

-### How Can I Contribute to the Betterment of Mankind?
+### How Can I Contribute to the Advancement of Mankind?
-Again, only my conclusion to this question matters to this article: I decided that I would better mankind by contributing to the colonization of space.
+I decided I'd advance mankind by contributing to the colonization of space.

 ### How Can I Contribute to the Colonization of Space?
-While intrigued by the technical side of things, what caught my attention was how little was spent on research into space exploration.
-Budgetary constraints were clearly a major impediment to progress in the field.
-I decided that the best way I could contribute would be to first accumulate capital, then fund and participate in research.
+The challenge's technical side intrigued me.
+But the fundamental issue was how the field's lack of resources.
+Budgetary constraints were impeding progress in the field.
+Commercialization of related technologies required large amounts of capital and patience.
+I decided the best way I could contribute would be to first acquire capital.
+Once acquired, I'd fund and take part in research.

 !
-In recent years, enlightened men with material and intellectual capital like Elon Musk and Stephen Hawking have begun pursuing and promoting the colonization of space.
-It is heartening to know that there
+In recent years, people with material and intellectual capital have pursued the colonization of space.
+These include the likes of Elon Musk, Jeff Bezos and Stephen
-! are other humans who share my views.
-Nonetheless, for reasons that are beyond the scope of this article, I still believe that accumulating capital gives me the best chance of making a significant contribution.

-### How Can I Accumulate Capital?
-To answer this question, I began reading up about the super wealthy.
-I looked for patterns, especially amongst those who made their wealth under similar conditions to my own.
-Amongst the young, self-made, super wealthy, many were techies.
-A good number sold software products and services.
-The question was then: what is it about selling software that enables quick accumulation of capital?
-My conclusions were as follows:

-- Software products are easy to distribute globally.
-The day a product goes live, it has a potential market of several billion - basically anyone with an internet connection.
-Many other industries, like the medical industry, require physical proximity.
-- Software products have minimal marginal cost.
-For example, it probably costs Microsoft less than a cent to create a new product key when someone purchases a copy of windows.
-- Software products can have deep technical competitive advantage.
-Products with deep technical competitive advantage are easy to export.

 !
-There is a category of software products that I refer to as *concept-based products*.
-Examples of concept-based products are services like Redmart and Deliveroo.
-These products aren't trivial to put together, but they are
-! not examples of technical ingenuity.
-Their focus is not ! on technical innovation, instead, their focus is on applying existing tech to common business models like selling groceries or delivering food.
-These kinds of software products do not appeal to me for the following reasons:
-! - Anybody with sufficient resources can duplicate such products.
-Indeed, it often becomes a question of who has more capital.
-! - The growth of such products is typically dependent on local market size.
-While the regional market in SEA has begun to look enticing in recent years, any player here is still a minnow next to the giants in NA and China.
+Hawking.
+It is nice to know there are capable people taking on this challenge.
+That said, most private sector development has taken place in NA.
+Our region remains
+! far behind.
+For this reason and others beyond the scope of this article, I still believe in first acquiring capital.

+### How Can I Aquire Capital?
+To answer this question, I read up about the super wealthy.
+I looked for patterns among those who made their wealth under similar conditions to my own.
+Among the young, self-made, super wealthy, many were techies.
+A good number sold software.
+What was it about selling software that enabled acquiring of capital?
+My conclusions were:

+- Software is easy to distribute.
+A software product's potential market is anyone with an internet connection.
+Many other industries need physical proximity.
+- Software has low marginal cost.
+For example, it costs Microsoft a tiny amount to create a product key for a new copy of windows.
+- Software can have technical competitive advantage.
+This makes it hard to replicate, and so, exportable.

 !
-It is extremely hard for concept-based products in SEA to grow into globally dominant products.
+There's a large category of "tech" companies that don't sell software.
+For example, [Redmart](https://redmart.com/) and [Deliveroo](https://deliveroo.com.sg/).
+They apply
+! existing tech to age-old challenges like selling groceries or delivering food.
+Because they do not sell software, the 3 bullet points above don't apply to their products.
 !
+Moreover, there are more downsides to such products:
+! - Anybody with enough resources can create copies of such products.
+Competition between such products often devolves into !   innovation-free, VC-fueled bloodbaths.
+! - The growth of such products depends on local market size.
+While the regional market in SEA has looked enticing in recent years, any player here is still a minnow next
+!   to the giants in NA and China.
+It is hard for such products in SEA to grow into globally dominant products.
 !
-In short, concept-based products lack deep technical competitive advantage.
-Examples of software products with deep technical advantage are systems like [AutoCAD](https://www.autodesk.com.sg/products/autocad/overview), !
-[Lyrebird](https://lyrebird.ai/), and [Terraform](https://www.terraform.io/).
-Such products marry advanced technical concepts such as advanced physics with top-notch software engineering.
 !
+Examples of software products are systems like [ProWritingAid](https://prowritingaid.com/), [Elasticsearch](https://www.elastic.co/products/elasticsearch), !
+[AutoCAD](https://www.autodesk.com.sg/products/autocad/overview), [Lyrebird](https://lyrebird.ai/), and [Terraform](https://www.terraform.io/).
+Such products marry advanced
-These tools are incredibly hard to duplicate.
-Additionally, growth in their adoption is completely independent of local market size; a high-quality deep tech product built in a country with a small local market, like
+! technical concepts with top-notch software engineering.
+These tools are hard to copy.
+Also, growth in their adoption doesn't depend on local market size.
+High-quality
-!
-Singapore, can be globally dominant.
-These are the kinds of software products that appeal to me.
+! software built in a country with a small local market can be globally dominant.
+These are the kinds of products I wanted to develop.

 Software was a great fit for my situation:

-- Singapore has a really small market.
-I knew that the software industry would provide the best platform for me to reach a global audience.
+- Singapore's market is tiny.
+I knew the software industry would provide the best platform for me to reach a global audience.
-- I knew that I would be working with very limited material capital.
+- I knew I'd be working with little material capital.
 The software industry is one within which intellectual capital alone can earn success.
-- I loved logic based subjects and I loved making things.
-I knew that writing software was something that I could do for the rest of my life.
+- I loved logic based subjects, and I loved making things.
+I knew writing software was something I could do every day for a long time.

-Apart from programming, I saw being an "investor" as an alternative means of accumulating capital.
-Investing can yield exponential returns and is not constrained by physical proximity.
-In addition, some of the men I respect, like Warren Buffet, are investors.
-I concluded that I would try to learn more about the finance industry, but my heart has always been in software development and building a company.
+You might remember that I considered a career in finance.
+I saw investing as a good means of acquiring capital.
+Investing can yield exponential returns and isn't constrained by physical proximity.
+Also, some men I respect, like Warren Buffet, are investors.
+But, you need material capital to get going in that industry, and I really love writing code and building things.
+So I dropped that alternative and don't intend to explore it again.

 ## The plan
 ### Overview